doctrine/orm/CONTRIBUTING.md

 ## Coding Standard

 This project follows [`doctrine/coding-standard`][coding standard homepage].
-You may fix some issues with `vendor/bin/phpcbf`.
+You may be able to fix some issues with `vendor/bin/phpcbf`.

 [coding standard homepage]: https://github.com/doctrine/coding-standard